HeinXtet/PokeDex-Flutter-/README.md

-# poke_dex
+# Poke Dex

 A new Flutter application.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is small application to explore  Pokemons status.

 A few resources to get you started if this is your first Flutter project: